cybertraining-dsc/su21-reu-378/project/index.md

 **Figure 2:** Algorithm Architecture using MobileNet[^6].

 Training of this model completed after fifteen epochs, which resulted in a test accuracy of 94.64%.
-In this project we will also utilize a classic Convolutional Neural Network model.
+In this project we utilize a classic Convolutional Neural Network model using tensorflow.
 This will be done in hopes of obtaining a test accuracy of 95% or higher.

 ## 3. Dataset